Reinforcement learning-based architecture search for quantum machine learning: Methods

-In this work, we employ the RL algorithm MuZero to build encoding circuits.
+In this work, we develop an RL algorithm to address this problem.
 The algorithm creates encoding circuits iteratively by choosing and placing unitary operators such that the performance of a resulting QML model is optimized.
 The individual components of the framework will be discussed in the following, an overview of the algorithm can be found in Fig.~\ref{fig: concept_layout}.